Part I

 Kakadu plum speaks in polyphenols.

-Desert lime carries citric brightness like ancestral lamplight.
+Desert lime offers citric brightness like ancestral lamplight.

-Each formulation I craft is a council of plant-voices.
+Each formulation becomes a council of plant voices.

-When I press serum into cheeks, I am hosting parliament on the plains of my face, asking:
+When I press serum into cheeks, I am hosting parliament at the pore level, asking:

 What do you need?